 Are Your Employees Ready?

 Providing your employees with proper security training should account for tax season related to phishing scams.
-Teach your employees how to avoid email threats and remind them of your company’s system and network security services policies and procedures.
+Teach your employees how to avoid email threats and remind them of your company’s system and managed network security solutions services policies and procedures.
 This message is particularly important as tax season approaches.

 Scammers Claiming to Represent IRS

 Some scammers attempt to trick people into affecting payments in response to email threats, phone calls or mail.
 They may also attempt to trick employees into providing confidential information in an attempt to satisfy requests from the IRS.
 If any party seeks payment or information related to tax, you should verify the integrity of the source and methods used before responding.

 Per the IRS, ‘Scammers use the regular mail, telephone, or email to set up individuals, businesses, and payroll and tax professionals’.
 Typically, scammers pretend they are IRS agents or a 3rd party agent authorized to collect taxes overdue on behalf of the IRS.
 Individuals should avoid responding to any solicitation attempts without proper verification of the purported IRS agent’s identity.
 You can learn how to verify this information from the IRS website.
 Additionally, you should know that the IRS universally corresponds with individuals by hard mail before attempting any other form of contact.